amethyst/rustrogueliketutorial/book/src/chapter_40.md

 ## Addendum: Fixing WFC

 In our `random_builder`, we've made a mistake!
-Waveform Collapse changes the nature of maps, and should adjust spawn, entry and exit points.
+Wave Function Collapse changes the nature of maps, and should adjust spawn, entry and exit points.
 Here's the *correct* code:

 ```rust
 if rng.roll_dice(1, 3)==1 {